-CWS shall provide an operational computer-based meter reading system that records the volume of water entering the water distribution system and from what source.
-CWS shall accumulate historical data related to the volume of water pumped into the system.
-All customer accounts and other water uses, including City properties, shall be metered except fire protection services as defined in CWS Tariffs.
+CWS shall provide a production meter database system that records the volume of water entering the water distribution system by source.
+CWS shall maintain historical data related to the volume of water pumped into the system.
+All customer accounts and other water uses, including City properties, shall be metered, except fire protection services to track water pumped out of the system.